HAAGSE KLOK Pieter Visbagh Fecit Hagae Ca. 1685

 The eight-day movement has going and striking trains, driven by a single barrel.
 The going train has verge escapement, with short, silk suspended pendulum between cycloidal cheeks.
 The hour striking indicates the hours on a bell mounted on the top of the case, behind an arched, moulded pediment.
 It is regulated by a count wheel with Arabic numerals indicating the position of the striking train.

 The black-velvet covered dial can be turned outwards on hinges to the left.
 It has a gilded skeletonised brass chapter ring with Roman hour numerals, half-hour and Arabic minute divisions.
 The time is indicated by a pair of pierced silvered hands.
-Under the dial is an elaborate repoussé leaf cartouche which is signed by the maker: Pieter Visbagh Fecit Hagae.
+Under the dial is an elaborate repoussé leaf cartouche which is signed Pieter Visbagh Fecit Hagae.
 Behind this cartouche, which is hinged, is a hole through which the pendulum can be set going.
 The top corners have repoussé silver spandrels in the shape of cherubs, whilst the signature cartouche is flanked by two repoussé silver figures.

 The broken-arch case is made of ebony-veneered pine.
 The glazed front door is flanked by barley twist pillars, whilst the sides have glazed rectangular panels with moulded frames.
 Upon turning the dial, a star-inlay in the back board is revealed.
 At the rear side of the top of the case there are two suspensions eyes, making the clock both a table and a wall clock.
 The whole rests on five ball feet, the fifth to prevent the clock from tipping over when the door is opened.